Financial Aid Frequently Asked Questions

 EFC is listed on your resulting Student Aid Report (SAR) after you have filed your

-If you or your parents' financial circumstances have changed since the FAFSA was completed, contact your Financial Aid Office to see if you should complete a re-evaluation form.
+If you or your parents' financial circumstances have changed since the FAFSA was completed, contact your Financial Aid Office.

 Direct Costs are paid to the University and include tuition, university fees, and average room and meal costs (if living on campus).